Is this loaded Eastside Catholic football team the best high-school team in state history?

 Pat Jones, an assistant coach at Bellevue for 25 years through 2016, said he gives the nod to the 2012 team.

-"The 2004 team peaked really early," he said.
-"By the end of that year, we were really injured and kind of hanging, whereas the 2012 team was peaking at the end."
+“The 2004 team peaked really early,” he said.
+“By the end of that year, we were really injured and kind of hanging on, whereas the 2012 team was peaking at the end.”

 The Wolverines finished 14-0 in 2012 and outscored opponents 635-72.
 They opened that season by beating Texas power Trinity of Euless 31-24 and outscored four foes 140-13 in the state playoffs.